SCAlabUnical/DiXtill/README.md

 *Cantini, R., Orsino, A., & Talia, D. (2024).
 Xai-driven knowledge distillation of large language models for efficient deployment on low-resource devices.
 Journal of Big Data, 11(1), 63.*

 ## Acknowledgements
-This work has been partially supported by the ``FAIR – Future Artificial Intelligence Research" project - CUP H23C22000860006.
+This work has been partially supported by the *FAIR – Future Artificial Intelligence Research* project - CUP H23C22000860006.